melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 If your target platform/architecture is not supported, you may try to build the VTS Browser library from source code.

-Please note, that we provide NO support for webgl player in this plugin.
+Please note, we provide NO support for webgl player in this plugin.
 Use our javascript browser library if you want to use VTS on a website.

 ### Vts Cache